XML RSS

 Yes, it may be necessary for items which are heavily soiled, especially with grease.
 I reckon that my spending on detergent is about 1/10th of what it was before I started using laundryballs.

-Why's it good to cut down on detergent?
+Why is it good to cut down on detergent?

-There are many environmental costs to our detergent use.
 Just one recent finding is that modern detergent formulations often include nonylphenol ethoxylates (NPEs).
 Many water treatment plants aren’t equipped to remove them and there is more than a whiff of suspicion that they are causing feminine characteristics in fish!

-So, use a good quality, environmentally friendly detergent such as Ecover for the stubborn stuff.
 You can also use washing soda as a pre-wash to cut through grease.

 See here for more on washing soda.